fabioperez/pytorch-examples/README.md

 # PyTorch Examples

 This repository contains tutorials, examples, and projects implemented with PyTorch.
-Feel free to colaborate!
+Feel free to collaborate!

 ## Notebooks